 Clothes aren’t everything there is to a person.
-But, association with traditional clothes is beautiful.
+But, the association with traditional clothes is beautiful.
 Kashmiris associate themselves with what they wear.
 They hold it as a dear part of their identity.
 And, pherans are something that are purely a part of Kashmiri history, culture & tradition.

 Pheran, a loose part of clothing, extending to knees or more, dissolving genders & age, is the traditional part of Kashmiri culture.
-It has stood the test of the time, flowing with it, overages.
+It has stood the test of time, flowing with it, overages.

 No matter how the seasons change, culture stays, the roots etch deeper even if they are moulded in different shades & ways.